-1 On the main Database dashboard, click Settings and select Users from the menu.

-The user management pane appears.

-- 2 Click Enable User Management feature.
-The table will display user names of non-Administrative users only, log in information, and instance information. - 3 To assign one or more instances to a specific user, locate the user's name in the table and click Assign Instances in the right-hand column. - 4 In the Assign Instances view, select the instances which should be assigned to this user and click the > button to add the selected instances to the Assigned Instances column. - 5 Click Set and Close to save your choices and exit.
+- On the main Database dashboard, click Settings and select User Level Access from the menu.
+The user management pane appears. - 2 The table will display user names of all users, logon information, and instance information. - 3 To assign one or more instances to a specific user, locate the user's name in the table, click Configure in the right-hand column, and then click Manage from the context menu. - 4 In the Assign Instances view, select the instances which should be assigned to this user and click the > button to add the selected instances to the Assigned Instances column. - 5 Click Set and Close to save your choices and exit.